carmenbianca/report-liferay/report.md

 senior engineers for assistance in these two matters.
 After all, it gives a bad impression if you are a software engineer who cannot get a program to compile correctly.
-Furthermore, this was very much my problem to solve, and the assisting engineers surely had their own projects to work on.
+Furthermore, this was very much my problem to solve, and the assisting engineers surely had their own projects to work on.[^jacob-comment]

+[^jacob-comment]: I verified this sentiment with a software engineer from Belgium who has a few years of corporate experience.
+He observed: "I am in this paragraph and I do not like it."
+As an extra reflection, perhaps it is a cultural phenomenon among programmers that the pressure to perform well is high.

 The lesson drawn from this reflection must be twofold: First, an intern who is unfamiliar with a large code base is a difficult candidate to be working on